Fatumayattani/OrionBridge/README.md

 - **Internet Computer (ICP):** The underlying blockchain platform.
 - **Motoko:** The programming language used for developing canisters (smart contracts) on ICP.
 - **React.js:** The frontend framework for building the user interface.
+- **Ethereum and Bitcoin Integration:** For seamless transactions and currency conversion.